AshIsbitt/DevOpsCheatSheets/linux_cheat_sheet.md

     * `-h` - human readable - uses more reasonable scales instead of all values only in bytes.
     * `-t` - Show the filesystem type that each entry uses (ie exfat)
+* `dtrace` Dynamic tracking compiler that allows you to gain information about the behaviour of the OS and user programs by interacting with the kernal.
+Unlike `strace`, this is available on MacOS ported from solaris.
+This works by creating a "probe" that digs into the kernal to derive information.
 * `du` - Disk Usage - This shows various statistics on the file system.
 By itself, it's pretty useless as there's too much information at once to read.
 You can also pass a specific path to it as well.